Negative Stepsizes Make Gradient-Descent-Ascent Converge: Introduction

 \paragraph{Negative parameters in optimization.} Momentum is a powerful tool in convex optimization~\citep{polyak1964some,nesterov1983convex}, but the direct use of (positive) momentum fails to help GDA converge on simple problems like $\min_x \max_y xy$.
 An interesting idea of~\citep{gidel2019negative} is to use \emph{negative momentum}: this can be helpful empirically for training GANs, has interpretations via optimism~\citep{mokhtari2020unified}, and leads to convergence in bilinear~\citep{gidel2019negative} and strongly-convex-strongly-concave settings~\citep{Zhang_Grosse}, albeit at suboptimal convergence rates~\citep{Zhang_Wang_2021}, see~\cref{tab:bilinear,tab:scsc}.
 Negative momentum bears some intuitive similarities to our slingshot stepsizes in that both involve some sort of backward movement, and is therefore perhaps the closest existing algorithm to ours.
-However, negative momentum is fundamentally different for many reasons: it changes GDA by adding internal dynamics, it has only been used with positive stepsizes, and its use with symmetric GDA (as in~\citep{Zhang_Grosse,Zhang_Wang_2021}) makes the algorithm symmetric and time-invariant.
-Moreover, it is an open question whether negative momentum can accelerate in bilinear/strongly-convex-strongly-concave settings or even can converge in convex-concave settings, whereas we show that all of this is possible using slingshot stepsizes.
+However, negative momentum is fundamentally different for multiple reasons: it changes GDA by adding internal dynamics, it has only been used with positive stepsizes, and its use with symmetric GDA (as in~\citep{Zhang_Grosse,Zhang_Wang_2021}) makes the algorithm symmetric and time-invariant.
+Even visually, the trajectories of negative momentum and negative stepsizes are qualitatively completely different (see~\cref{fig:diff-behavior}).\footnote{Moreover, until very recently, it was an open question whether negative momentum could converge generally in convex-concave settings or could accelerate in any structured settings where convergence was already known; in contrast, this paper shows that all of this is possible using slingshot stepsizes.
+We resolved these questions in~\citep{shugart2026negative}, but the underlying mechanism appears to be quite different than for the slingshot stepsizes.}

 In standard (non-min-max) optimization, negative parameters have barely been investigated.
 The only references we are aware of are \citep{Dai_1999, Shea_Schmidt_2024}, who allow for (but do not necessarily use) both positive and negative stepsizes in their line search in order to exploit negative curvature directions in non-convex problems.
 This usage of negative stepsizes is for an entirely different reason than in the present paper, and moreover we note that their line search would \emph{not} use negative stepsizes for convex settings.